How Much Will It Cost to Study Medicine in Australia?

 Aside from tuition fees, students need to consider their living expenses while studying medicine in Australia.
 The cost of living can vary depending on the city and lifestyle choices.
 On average, international students should budget approximately AUD 20,000 to AUD 25,000 per year for accommodation, food, transportation, and other daily expenses.
 Domestic students may have lower living expenses if they live with their families or choose more affordable options.

-Related Article: How to Apply for a Study Abroad Exchange in UT Australia
+Related Article: How to Study in Australia from Pakistan

 Additional Costs